 Tournament of Champions star Mei Lin won on her first attempt

-The same can be said about Tiffani Faison, who was an eighth seed in season 2 of TOC.
+The same can be said for Tiffani Faison, who was an eighth seed in season 2 of TOC.
 She defeated Maneet, the top-seeded chef, in the quarterfinals and went on to win season 3 by defeating season 1 winner, Brooke.

 Unlike the previous winners, who had experience on TOC, season 4 saw Mei Lin, a newcomer, emerge victorious by defeating Maneet.